 Showing posts with label treatment.
 Show all posts

 Depression is a serious mental health condition that affects millions of people worldwide.
-It can be challenging to know how to help someone who is struggling with depression, but there are several things you can do to support them.
+It can be challenging to figure out a path or know how to help someone who is struggling with depression.

-2. Be supportive: Let your loved one know that you are there for them and that you care about them.
-Encourage them to talk about their feelings and listen without judgment 1.
+2. Be supportive: Let them know that you are there for them and that you care about them.
+Encourage them to talk about their feelings and listen without judgment.

-3. Encourage treatment: Encourage your loved one to seek professional help.
+3. Encourage treatment: Encourage them to seek professional help.
 Treatment for depression may include therapy, medication, or a combination of both.
-Offer to help them find a therapist or doctor if they need it 12.
+Offer to help them find a therapist or doctor if they need it

 Stay Healthy